jboellaard/Codecademy-15/README.md

 This application has been made as an assignment for Project Codecademy at Avans Breda, in the school year 2021-2022, at the Computer Science course.
 The application has been made by the following students:
-Joy Boellaard
+Joy Boellaard,
-Tim van Vliet
+Tim van Vliet,
-Lisa Tyem
+Lisa Tyem,
-Joey van Kuijk
+Joey van Kuijk.

 INSTALLATION: